dembaBa19/Battleships/README.md

 Game goes on until either player sinks all of their opponent's ships.

 ## Symbols (Characters) used in README and code
-'S' - Ship
+2) Here's some symbols that are used throughout the game and README 'S' - Ship
 '#' - Unknown Square of Grid
 'X' - Known Square of Ship of Grid